ropensci/allodb/README.md

 #> 152 0.0202*(dbh)^1.810+0.0111*(dbh)^2.740+0.1156*(dbh)^2.336
 ```

-Within the `get_biomass` function, this equation table is then used to
+Within the `get_biomass` function, this equation table is used to
 calibrate a new allometric equation for all species/site combinations in
 the user-provided dataframe.
 This is done by attributing a weight to
 each equation based on its sampling size, and taxonomic and climatic